SSG-DRD-IOT/intelligentkiosk/facerecognition/Readme.md

 This will be required for building and running cvservicenew.To automate this process, you can source the script from `.profile` or `.bashrc`.
 Alternatively, you can add the variables to`/etc/environment`.

-### ffmpeg
-This reference implementation uses ffmpeg to compress and stream video output from cvservicenew to the webservice clients. ffmpegis installed separately from the Ubuntu repositories:

-    sudo apt update    sudo apt install ffmpeg

 ### cvservicenew
 #### Install Paho\* MQTT\* C client libraries dependencies
 This reference implementation uses MQTT to send data between services.
 To install the dependencies: